We love smoothies around here! They’re so fast and easy. Nutrient dense smoothies are perfect for getting in superfood ingredients, too!

 Nutrient dense smoothies

 Smoothies make the perfect breakfast.
 Have them on their own, or alongside some bacon and sourdough toast.
 Need a quick snack?
 Smoothies fit the bill.
 They can even make a fast and easy lunch!

 My favorite thing about smoothies is how flexible they are.
 You literally include whatever you want, and they always turn out delicious.

 Smoothies also have a hidden superpower.
 They are the perfect vehicle for helping you to consume certain superfoods that would otherwise be more difficult to eat on their own.

-Nutrient dense smoothies with superfood ingredients
+Nutrient dense smoothies recipe

 Now we’re getting to the exciting part!
 Like I mentioned before, smoothies are the perfect way to sneak some really wild, nutrient dense superfoods into your diet.
 These foods can be hard to enjoy on their own.
 Here are some ideas for some really beneficial, nourishing superfoods that you can toss into nutrient dense smoothies:

 - Coconut oil